Reliable Zero-Shot Classification with the Trustworthy Language Model

 def display_result(results_df: pd.DataFrame, index: int):

-"""Displays the TLM result for the example from the dataset whose `index` is provided."""
+"""Displays TLM result for the example from the dataset whose `index` is provided."""

 print(f"TLM predicted category: {results_df.iloc[index].predicted_category}")